 At LGFCU, you’re a member and an owner, and it’s our mission to improve your life.
 Let us do that with a convenient, affordable checking account.

 Your checking account is an important part of your life.
-It’s often where you deposit your paycheck, from where you pay your bills, and it’s where you keep money you need to access quickly for gas, groceries and life’s necessities.
+It’s often where you deposit your paycheck, pay your bills from, and keep money you need to access quickly for gas, groceries and life’s necessities.
 Move your checking account to LGFCU and enjoy the convenience of online access, friendly in-branch service and an affordable $1 per month maintenance fee.
 Plus, you’ll earn dividends on your balance!

 Switching bank accounts is one of the best things you can do for your money and your peace of mind.
 Follow these three steps to get started and make the move to LGFCU.

 Step 1: Open

 Once you’ve joined LGFCU and opened a Share Account, you can apply for our Checking Account in any branch, or by logging in to Member Connect.
 On a smartphone use the “View Full Website” option.
 Select the “Services” tab and choose “New Account Request” then under the “Deposit Accounts” drop-down, select the “Dividend-bearing Checking Account” option.
 If you haven’t yet, you can enroll in Member Connect online.

 Step 2: Move

 1. Move your direct deposit(s)

-If you have your paycheck directly deposited, stop by your human resources or personnel department to get a direct deposit form.
+If you use direct deposit for your paycheck, stop by your human resources or personnel department to update your information.
 If you receive another type of income directly deposited into a bank account such as a Social Security or retirement check, contact the organization directly to get the form you need.

 Next, reassign your direct deposit to the LGFCU Checking Account.
 You’ll need the routing number and your account number to complete the form.
 The routing number is 253184537.
-These nine numbers are shown at the bottom of LGFCU.org or on the bottom left corner of your check or deposit slip.
-The next 11 digits are your account number.
-Rerouting could take one or two pay cycles and may require you to accept a printed check in the meantime.
+These nine numbers are shown at the bottom of LGFCU.org or on the bottom left corner of your new checks or deposit slip.

 2. Calculate the balance in your old account